The Veronica Suite

 Wall installation (V)ADER [Father/Vein] 2021.
 A Spin off the exhibition Mozaïek [Mijn naam is Vijd].
 CC Ter Vesten Beveren Belgium 01.07 > 11.10.2020.
 A multi disciplinairy project.

-for the Flow Lines project of Deirdre McLeod, University of Edinburgh Scotland Uk june 2020.
+A reconstruction of the remnants of a day in 1952, created for the Flow Lines project by Deirdre McLeod, University of Edinburgh, Scotland, June 2020.

-On the photo left, taken in 1952, my father is standing in a pool of water.
-It is a mysterious act on a Sunday afternoon in 1952, a year before I was born.
-I have often wondered what was the reason for this action and I got no answers.
-I found it interesting to follow in my father's footsteps and reconstruct this moment as a gesture of connection, and in a certain bloodline tradition.
+In the photo on the left, taken in 1952, my father stands in a pool of water—a mysterious act on a quiet Sunday afternoon, one year before I was born.
+I have often wondered about the meaning behind this moment, yet found no answers.

-[Flow Lines] In human geography, flow lines record the movement of people, such as commuters or migrants, between one place and another.
-In physical geography, flow lines on oceanographic maps describe how ocean waters circulate around the world.
+In human geography, flow lines trace the movement of people—commuters, migrants—traveling from one place to another.
+In physical geography, flow lines on oceanographic maps reveal how ocean currents circulate around the globe.

-On your own, and maintaining a self-isolating distance of at least two metres from anyone nearby, make your way to a sea, or ocean, which is near you.
-If you live far from the sea, make your way to a nearby stream or river.
-A canal is also fine, as long as it eventually joins the sea.
+On your own, and keeping a self-isolating distance of at least two meters from others, make your way to a nearby sea or ocean.
+If the sea is far, visit a local stream, river, or canal—as long as it eventually leads to the sea.

-Take off your shoes and roll up your trousers.
-Stand in the sea, river or canal.
-Bid goodbye to the water which laps around your ankles.
-Wish it farewell as it flows to other countries’ shores to meet the people who may paddle there.
-Put your hand in the water and shake hands with all of those who are now linked to you by water, but whom you cannot visit, at the moment, by land or air.
+Remove your shoes and roll up your trousers.
+Stand in the water.
+Say goodbye to the waves gently lapping around your ankles.
+Wish them well as they travel to distant shores, connecting you to others who may be paddling there.
+Place your hand in the water and shake hands with all those linked to you by these flowing waters—people you cannot currently visit by land or air.

 Deirdre McLeod: the project is called 'Flow Lines' and is an artistic response, of sorts, to current circumstances.
 It aims to explore the more solitary conditions that we find ourselves in, and ways in which we might connect.
 Since the emergence of the Coronavirus, and particularly since lockdown, we have moved differently within public space.
 Time outside has become precious and, often, solitary and we are still unable to visit, and be physically close to, those with whom we do not live.